What is the framework approach?

-Only composer, but you can download the full bundle version that doesn't require it.
+Only composer, but you can download the bundle versions that don't require it.

 What is required to run Wolff?

-For running a Wolff project you can use either an Apache server or the common PHP build-in web server.
+For running a Wolff project you can use either an Apache server or the common PHP built-in web server.

 What are the dependencies of the framework?

-One objective of Wolff is to avoid things like dependency hell or external libraries, the last is not strictly bad, it's just a decision of keeping all of the core functionality in one single module easy to modify, that's why the only dependency of a Wolff project is the framework itself (besides PHPUnit which is used only for the tests).
+One objective of Wolff is to avoid things like dependency hell or external libraries, the last is not strictly bad, it's just a decision of keeping all of the core functionality in one single module easy to modify, that's why the only dependency of a Wolff project is the framework itself (besides PHPUnit but it's used only for the tests).